BKS Comp Reel

 Magic City Weekend, Promo Guy

-Bakari Savage is a 2020-2021 Rosalynn Carter Mental Health Journalism Fellow, through The Carter Center, spending the year documenting the effects of Covid-19 isolation on the psyche of tweens and teens, young and middle-aged adults alike.
+Bakari Savage is an Anchor/Reporter for CP24, based in Toronto and 2020-2021 Rosalynn Carter Mental Health Journalism Fellow, through The Carter Center, allowing Savage to spend the year documenting the effects of Covid-19 isolation on the psyche of tweens and teens, young and middle-aged adults alike.
 This designation is the culmination of almost a decade of work as a broadcast journalist, most recently as a reporter for WBRC Fox 6 News, in his hometown of Birmingham, Ala., Ground Zero of the American Civil Rights Movement.
 During his tenure there, Savage was also host of the lifestyle segment, “Magic City Weekend,” showcasing the best restaurants, bars and entertainment around the city.

 In addition to previous fellowships with SciLine, learning to better work with scientists on how to cover adolescent health, and the University of South Carolina’s School of Law Media Law School, learning to better understand and ask key legal questions, Savage’s work includes stints as an anchor and reporter for “Good Day Carolinas” at Fox 46 WJZY in Charlotte, N.C. and “The Morning Show” with Independent station WJXT in Jacksonville, Fla.
 His broadcast journalism career began at CBS affiliate KNOE in Monroe, La., before moving up to the NBC affiliate KARK in Little Rock, Ark. and jumping to News 13 in Orlando.